Relationship between Cardiac Health and Exercise Capacity in Men and Women with and without Type 2 Diabetes

 Primary Objective

-This study will define the relationship of cardiac, vascular function and skeletal muscle blood flow (individually and together) to cardiovascular exercise capacity in in men and women with and without type 2 diabetes (T2DM).
-Identification of differences in the effects of exercise training on the integrated cardiovascular system and metabolism in men and women with and without T2DM will reveal specific adaptive responses to exercise.
-This study will evaluate & compare exercise function in a total of 40 subjects from the Denver area (20 people with T2DM and 20 overweight control subjects).
+This study looks at the relationship between cardiac health and exercise capacity between men and women with and without type 2 diabetes (T2D).
+In addition, the study identifies differences in how exercise training effects the heart, bloods vessels, and metabolism in men and women with and without T2D, to help identify specific differences in their response to exercise training.
+The study will recruit a total of 40 participants from the Denver area (20 people with T2D and 20 overweight control subjects).

 Let's Get Started!